Preschool Field Officer Program

 Who can use the Preschool Field Officer Program?

-Referrals will be accepted in term 2 for all 3 year old children with additional needs attending a 3 year old kindergarten program or childcare centre.
+Referrals are accepted from Term 1 (for all 3 and 4 year old children with additional needs, concern about possible developmental delays or have been exposed to trauma.
+This includes children with Early Start Kindergarten attending a 3 year old kindergarten program or childcare centre.

-To be eligible, children must be turning 3 years of age before 30 April of the current year.
+To be eligible for early start or 3 year old programs, children must turn 3 years of age before 30 April of the current year.

 Please Note: Children who are already supported by an early childhood early intervention service such as NDIS are not eligible for the PSFO service.
 In these cases, the educator should seek inclusion support directly from the early intervention service provider.